-The thing is obviously a crude attempt to grovel before the muchabused Wall Street gang by trying to picture one of its members as a human being, deserving of sympathy be-
+The thing is obviously a crude attempt to grovel before the much-abused Wall Street gang by trying to picture one of its members as a human being, deserving of sympathy because of his great responsibilities .-H. M. W.

 "An American Tragedy" will be presented by Horace Liveright at the Bronx Opera House for one week commencing Monday.
 Morgan Farley, Katherine Wilson, Janet McLeay, Walter Walker, Albert Phillips and Grace Griswold are in the cast.